 Bake it in a preheated oven at 180 °C for 30 minutes.

-Once it’s baked, take it out from the oven and de-mold immediately.
+Once it’s baked, take it out of the oven and de-mold it immediately.
 Place it on a wired rack and let it cool completely.

 Is Soda bread and Sourdough bread the same thing?

 I wonder why people confuse both of these bread together whereas both are completely opposite to each other.
 Soda bread does not use yeast at all.
 Soda bread is a quick bread.
 However, Sourdough Bread is a long process and takes many hours to complete dough into bread.
 Sourdough bread uses natural yeast which the baker culture on its own.

 The taste of soda bread depends on the ingredients you add in it.
 Few people like to make soda bread with raisins and some with caraway seeds.
 There are many variations that can be made of the traditional soda bread.
 But typically the soda bread is going to be little dry, mildly sweet, and tastes more like a biscuit.

 For Recommended Tools and Ingredients visit my Amazon Shop Page

 #BreadBakers is a group of bread loving bakers who get together once a month to bake bread with a common ingredient or theme.
 Follow our Pinterest board right here.
 Links are also updated each month on this home page.